kiouku/interview-sheet/Algorithms.md

 #### What you need to know
 * It can be used to computed shortest path to every node in graph with edges of weight 1.
+* It can be used to detect cycles in a graph.
 * Optimal for searching a tree that is wider than it is deep.
 * Uses a queue to store information about the tree while it traverses a tree.
 * Because it uses a queue it is more memory intensive than **depth first search**.